ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/STAKLK-USDA.md

 title: #job title
 team: yes #mark no if an individual, NO CAPS
 single: no  #mark yes if an individual NO CAPS
-description: Led a department-wide effort to streamline, simplify, and clarify USDA policies and improve labor relation activities.
-These changes have inspired senior leadership and employee confidence and strengthened the Department’s accountability to Congress and the American people.
+description: Designed a new program to address the negative impacts of recent international trade issues impacting U.S. agriculture on a break-neck timeline.
+This effort provides essential help to producers in the short-term and will help expand and develop new markets at home and abroad in the long-term.
 #description of why there winning award, in an excel spreadsheet
 category: usda #reference list of categories
 agency: Department of Agriculture #name of agency, capitalize first letter of each name